EDUCATION

 The New York Times

-In 2003, Benjamin Genocchio was recruited for a job as an art critic for the New York Times with primary responsibility for covering art exhibitions in the New York metropolitan region.
+In 2002, Benjamin Genocchio was recruited for a job as an art critic for the New York Times with primary responsibility for covering art exhibitions in the New York metropolitan region.
 He wrote for the New York Times from January 2003 to February 2010, writing over 1000 reviews and articles during his tenure.
 Some of Benjamin Genocchio’s more significant articles include, ‘Three Dimensions of Beauty’, a rough guide to outdoor sculpture viewing in the tri-state area, a review of a major show chronicling the works of Winslow Homer, a review of the 2003 show featuring works by painter Marsden Hartley, a series of articles on George Grosz, a 2004 article defining a new generation of New York art dealers, a report on the ‘Storage Bin Pollocks’ and numerous articles written about the international art world.

 Blouin Media

 In early 2010 Benjamin Genocchio became editorial director at Louise Blouin Media, and editor-in-chief of Art+Auction magazine, Modern Painters magazine and the website, artinfo.com.
-He left the post at Modern Painters in 2011 to focus on building artinfo.com, now blouinartinfo.com
+He left the post at Modern Painters in 2011 to focus on building artinfo.com, now blouinartinfo.com.

 At Blouin Media, Benjamin Genocchio conducted a series of early video interviews with artist such as Robert Indiana, Marc Quinn, David Lynch, Ashley Bickerton and Robert Wilson.
 Benjamin Genocchio also reported on international art scenes in Azerbaijan, Dubai, Korea, and Mexico, as well as other countries.
 He wrote about the increasing popularity of art fairs and about the art market clinging to the 20th century.